rgjr/social-media-code-challenge/README.md

 - [x] Document how to test the API Endpoints, i.e. with Postman
 - [x] Use any routing library you feel comfortable with (i.e. Express, Koa, restify)
 - [x] Follow REST conventions

+*Note: Test folder is included but not currently used as of the submission date*
 ---

 ### Install for local development